-If you are short on space, consider purchasing a multi-functional option that folds into a chair or couch.
-These mattresses are great for dorm rooms, movie nights, and children's rooms, as they provide extra seating or bedding in a snap and do not need to be stored at all.
+If you are short on space, consider purchasing a multi-functional option that folds into a chair or couch, like one of our picks for best futon mattresses.
+These mattresses are great for dorm rooms, movie nights, and children’s rooms, as they provide extra seating or bedding in a snap and do not need to be stored at all.

 Some colorful options double as room decor and bedding for sleepovers.
 Other customers have combined the product with their creativity to pad RV benches during the day, and then unfold them for a full sleeping arrangement at night.